What are the signs and symptoms of ovulation?

 The single most important factor when trying to get pregnant is finding out if and when ovulation happens.
 Ovulation is when the egg is ejected from the ovary.
 If you miss your period and you know if and when ovulation happened then there are only 2 possibilities.
 Either you are not pregnant and your period comes 15 or so days later, or you are pregnant and your period does not come 15+ days later.

-But if you don't know whether and when ovulation happened than you don't know when your period is supposed to come.
+If you don't know if and when ovulation happened, then you don't know when your period is supposed to come.
 Women who don't ovulate usually do not get their periods or they have irregular spotting and bleeding.

 Your chances of getting pregnant each month are 20-25% more if all of the following 5 conditions are met: